jefersoneiji/decision-engine/README.md

 - [README](./backend/README.md#policydb) | `PolicyDB`: Local database with sqlite and sqlalchemy
 - [README](./backend/README.md#executionengine) | `ExecutionEngine`: Responsible for processing and outputing one decision after executing a policy

+## Design Decisions
+Turbo is used to reduce the number of steps required for executing commands such as spin up apps in dev mode.

+### Back-End

+- For the sake of speed and simplicity.
+SQLite was choosen as local database engine
+- Folders contain file according to their purpose.
+For instance `routes` only contains API routes.
+This structure make files predictible
+- As a way to provent bugs and enforce code styling `pytest` was added to the project

+### Front-End

+- Because of its reliability and simplicity `Axios` was chosen as `http-client`
+- Most user feedback comes shows as `Toast` notifications from `react-toastify`
+- As a way to provent bugs and enforce code styling `eslint` was added to the project

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details